crweiner/hacktoberfest-swag-list/docs/list.md

 - **How to sign up**: Once all 4 PRs are accepted, then [fill out the form here](https://camunda.com/hacktoberfest2022/){:target="\_blank"}.
 - **Notes**: Additional information regarding their Hacktoberfest participation [can be found on this page](https://camunda.com/hacktoberfest2022/){:target="\_blank"}.

+#### **Codedamn**

+- **Swag**: T-shirt
+- **Requirements**: During Hacktoberfest, submit an interactive project to codedamn/projects repository
+- **How to sign up**:  [codedamn/projects](https://github.com/codedamn/projects#readme)
+- **Notes**: In order to participate and win prizes, you have to submit a guided project.
+A guided project is a breakdown of a project into multiple steps for a beginner/intermediate developer to build.
+These guided projects can be attempted for free from codedamn IDE.

 ### D

 #### **devICT**